DLorenzoLaguno17/MultiplayerGame/README.md

 ### Handle players joining & leaving

-* Completeness: Totally achieved with bug pending
+* Completeness: Almost totally achieved with bug pending.
-* Bugs during implementation: At the beginning if someone tried to disconnect and after that tried to reconnect, the player computer (character) was still inside the list of `prxys` of the **server**.
-Furthermore every time the same **client** tried to reconnect the server took longer to process the `packets`.
+* Bugs during implementation: At the beginning if someone tried to disconnect and after that tried to reconnect, the player computer (character) was still inside the list of `proxys` of the **Server**.
+Furthermore every time the same **Client** tried to reconnect the server took longer to process the `packets`.
-* Bug resolution: For the first bug, we made sure that on the `OnDisconnect()` function we deleted what we needed to and for the second bug we found it was not working because we missed a `clear()` and the reset of the `delivery manager` when disconnecting the **client**.
+* Bug resolution: For the first bug, we made sure that on the `onDisconnect()` function we deleted what we needed to and for the second bug we found it was not working because we missed a `clear()` and the reset of the `DeliveryManager` when disconnecting the **Client**.
 * Known bugs: When disconnecting from **server** and reconecting, the server crashes.